teabranch/amazon-chat-completions-server/docs/guides/usage.md

 title: Usage Guide
 parent: Guides
 nav_order: 1
-description: "Programming examples and integration patterns for Amazon Chat Completions Server"
+description: "Programming examples and integration patterns for Open Bedrock Server Server"
 ---

 # Usage Guide
 {: .no_toc }

-This guide provides practical examples for using the Amazon Chat Completions Server library in your Python projects.
+This guide provides practical examples for using the Open Bedrock Server Server library in your Python projects.
 {: .fs-6 .fw-300 }

 ## Table of contents